plone/documentation/quickstart/index.rst

 What this means it that it will scale from quick evaluation to development to deployment, which will make your experience easier.

-The catch is that the Unified Installer works on Linux and Unix-like systems (including OS X and other BSD's), not Windows.
+The catch is that the Unified Installer works on Linux and Unix-like systems (including macOS and other BSD's), not Windows.
 For Windows, there is a currently no binary installer for Plone 5 available, though we anticipate to have one in the future.
 In all honesty it must be said that this is not the ideal way to work with Plone if you want to *develop* with it.
 A large portion of the toolchain is not readily available on Windows environments.